 - Readers scroll down to the bottom for the conclusion.

-Now that we have an understanding of our reader’s behavior we are left with the question, how can you have people read your posts?
+Now that you understand your reader’s behavior, you are left with the question, how can you have people read your posts?

 Before I start sharing some of my thoughts, I want you to know that every situation is unique.